 Final Note

 We discussed black birds in Ontario in detail.
 There are many species of birds which are different based on their characteristics.
-Some have bright red-coloured bodies or heads, others have white bellies, some have heavily barred patterns across their feathers, and some have long dark bill tails.
+Some have bright red-colored bodies or heads, others have white bellies, some have heavily barred patterns across their feathers, and some have long dark bill tails.

 Leave a Reply